 - Reduction in multi-part assemblies

-- Improved mechanical properties for material strength and machining due to cold working of the material
+- Improved mechanical properties for material strength and machining due to the cold working of the material

-- Significantly reduced total part costs up to 50%
+- Significantly reduced total part costs by up to 50%

-- Hollow thin walled tubes, closed on one end, are often produced in manufacturing industry by backward impact extrusion.
+- Hollow thin-walled tubes, closed on one end, are often produced in the manufacturing industry by backward impact extrusion.

 - Produced as long as the part is symmetrical over the axis by which it is formed

-Depending on material condition and process variables, extrudates can develop many types of defects that could affect the quality of the end product.
+Depending on the material condition and process variables, extrudates can develop many defects that could affect the quality of the end product.
 These defects can be grouped under the following three defects.

 - Surface cracking

 - Kalpakjian, S., & Schmid, S. R. (2009).
 Manufacturing Engineering & Technology (Sixth edition ed.).
 London: Pearson.